vhscom/svelte-headlessui-starter/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-### Creating a version
+## Versioning

 To create a new version run `pnpm changeset version` and follow the prompts.

 ## Publishing

-Update package name in `package.json` for your project then run `pnpm changeset publish` followed by `git push --follow-tags`.
-Assumes you have logged into NPM and have a git remote configured already.
+To publish a new version run `pnpm changeset publish` followed by `git push --follow-tags`.
+Assumes you have logged into NPM and have a git remote configured.

 ## Deploying

-To deploy your software to Vercel create a Vercel account (requires a phone number) then run `pnpm deploy` or `pnpm deploy -- --prod`.
-If you're creating a static site, consider swapping out `adapter-auto` with [`adapter-static`](https://www.npmjs.com/package/@sveltejs/adapter-static) and deploy to [Codeberg Pages](https://codeberg.page/) as an ethical alternative to commercial hosting.
+To deploy your app to Vercel run `pnpm deploy` for testing or `pnpm deploy -- --prod` for production.
+Assumes you've signed-up for and logged into your Vercel account.

-## Continuous Integration

-[Request access](https://codeberg.org/Codeberg-CI/request-access) to become an early adopter of Codeberg CI.
-Codeberg CI uses [Woodpecker](https://woodpecker-ci.org/), a fork of Drone, and is built around principles of software freedom.